CON

 As an institution that attracts visitors of all ages, we believe that education about nature and sustainability is crucial.
 Visitors have the opportunity to learn firsthand about environmental issues and the importance of species conservation, raising awareness of the collective effort needed to protect the environment.

-Zagreb Zoo is committed to continually improving its practices to become a leader in sustainable management and environmental conservation, benefiting not only our visitors but the broader community as well.
+Zagreb Zoo remains committed to advancing sustainable practices and setting a benchmark in environmental stewardship—not only for our visitors but for the broader community.

 Summary:

-Zagreb Zoo is committed to sustainable development and environmental protection through a certified environmental management system, energy-efficient practices, waste reduction, and visitor education.
-Through initiatives such as renewable energy use, bio-filters, and green roofs, we contribute to resource conservation and raising ecological awareness.
+Zagreb Zoo is dedicated to sustainable development and environmental protection, guided by a certified environmental management system.
+We implement energy-efficient practices, reduce waste, and actively educate our visitors about ecological responsibility.
+Through initiatives such as the use of renewable energy, bio-filters, and green roofs, we contribute to resource conservation and promote environmental awareness.